 There is another theory that many people cannot metabolise prostaglandin, which may cause headaches.
 The definition of prostaglandin is way too long to discuss in this article.
 Suffice it to say that the solution may be as easy as taking prostaglandin inhibitors like Asprin or Ibuprophin less than an hour before drinking red wine.
 (This is probably not the wisest advice as extended use can lead to unwanted adverse reactions.
 I am not a doctor, so please consult yours first.)

 Researchers say that the problem could originate with the yeast or other bacteria found in red wine.
-Researchers also agree that they don’t really know the cause, but one thing’s for sure if you do try this and still wake up with a headache; that is called “a hangover,” another self-induced malady that people have been trying to cure for centuries.
+Researchers also admit that they don’t really know the cause.
+But, one thing’s for sure: odds are if you indulge in a night of excess and wake up with a headache you have a hangover—Another self-induced alcohol-driven malady that people have been trying to cure for centuries.

 Red wine headaches are not a very popular research cause.
 Understandably, the wine industry is not interested in throwing money at something that could throw shade on their livelihood.
 There is no Run for the Cure race or ice-bucket challenge to raise awareness and funding.
 True, it is not as popular as… let’s say… the research for Viagra, but rest assured, even though they are a small group and they may not yet have the answers, there are people out there dedicated to finding a solution.